fumofumoenjoyer/.config/README.md

 I also recommend the [Tokyo Night GTK theme](https://www.gnome-look.org/p/1681315).
 You may also find useful this [wallpaper repository](https://github.com/tokyo-night/wallpapers)

 ## Installation
-This is NOT an install script it will not set up a display manager nor Xorg or Wayland
+This is NOT an install script and its not meant to work on a minimal install it will not set up a display manager nor Xorg or Wayland

 Install dependencies (Arch only for now) (you will need and AUR helper)